vicentemundim/dice-roller/README.md

 DiceRoller is an AngularJS component that adds a `<dice-roller>` directive.

+## Usage

-In order to use it, you need to inject it as a dependency for you app or controller:
+You'll need to inject it as a dependency for you app or controller:

     angular.module('myApp', ['diceRoller'])